-New or additional Aerials maneuvers or modifications may be proposed by submitting them to the FIS Sub-Committee Moguls / Aerials, in writing, with the name and full description of the manoeuvre.
+New or additional Aerials maneuvers or modifications may be proposed by submitting them to the FIS Sub-Committee Moguls / Aerials, in writing, with the name and full description of the maneuver.

-The FIS Sub-Committee Moguls / Aerials shall have final authority with regard to acceptance of new maneuvers and the assignment of proper DD factors.
+The FIS Sub-Committee Moguls / Aerials shall have final authority with regard to acceptance of new maneuvers and the assignment of proper D/D factors.